Finding a Top Financial Advisor Firm in Fort Wayne, Indiana

 Galecki Financial Management

 Galecki Financial Management is a fee-only firm.
 That means advisors cannot receive compensation from selling you insurance products or mutual funds or other products.
-The only compensation advisors receive is from set management percentage fees or fixed fees for standalone services.
+The only compensation advisors receive is from a percentage of your assets under management or fixed fees for standalone services.

-Galecki, a firm of five advisors, has $362 million in assets under management and has had its doors open since 1990.
+Galecki, a firm of seven advisors, has more than $400 million in assets under management and has had its doors open since 1990.
 There’s a minimum annual fee of $5,000 for new accounts and services offered include: asset management, financial planning, tax planning and estate planning.
 Galecki also specializes in medical investment advisory services.
 This planning and wealth management service is geared toward physicians and medical groups.

 Galecki Financial Management Background

-This firm has four owners/principals: Greg Galecki, Albert Kohout, Brady McArdle and Melanie Colwell.
-All four are certified financial planners (CFPs), Colwell is a certified divorce financial analyst (CDFA) and Kohot has an MBA.
+This firm has seven main shareholders: Greg Galecki, Albert Kohout, Brady McArdle, Melanie Colwell, Kevin Chandler, Andrew Young and Chloe Blythe.
+All are certified financial planners (CFPs).
+Colwell is a certified divorce financial analyst (CDFA), and Kohot has an MBA.

 Galecki Financial Management Investment Strategy